Lipen/discrete-math-course/typst/lec-logic.typ

 == Hypothetical Reasoning

 #Block[
-  Natural deduction supports _hypothetical reasoning_:
+  One of the most powerful features of natural deduction is _hypothetical reasoning_:
   - We can temporarily *assume* a formula
   - Derive consequences from that assumption
-  - Then *discharge* the assumption to get a conditional result ]
+  - Then *discharge* the assumption to get a conditional result

+  This mirrors how mathematicians actually argue: "Suppose $P$ holds.
+Then...
+Therefore, if $P$ then $Q$."
+]

 #example[Proving $P imply P$][